bootsareme/copyfail-deconstructed/README.md

 make
 ```

-Specifically, this compiles the target .S file into a raw binary which is output as a c unsigned char array:
+Specifically, this compiles the target .S file into a raw binary which is output as a C unsigned char array:
 ```
 gcc -c payloads/[shellcode].S
 objcopy -O binary [shellcode].o [payload].raw